 As your uterus is rapidly expanding to host your growing baby, the blood flow in your body also increases.
 At the same time, your progesterone hormone increases, which relaxes the walls of your blood vessels.
 Veins are the vessels that have to return blood back to your heart.
 So, this means that the blood being pumped back up your legs has to fight against gravity, your increased weight, and weakened blood vessel walls.

-Another natural cause that places pressure on your veins is your uterus, which puts pressure on right side of your body, pressing on the major vein that returns blood to your heart.
+Another natural cause that places pressure and increases spider veins in pregnancy is your uterus, which puts pressure on right side of your body, pressing on the major vein that returns blood to your heart.
 All of these factors combined cause valves, small one-way doors within veins designed to keep the blood from moving backwards, to bend.
 In turn, this traps the blood back in your veins.
 When you see the “spider web” formation on your skin, it is actually blood trapped from a faulty valve.
 While your body is preparing for the birth of your baby, it has also created the perfect conditions for the birth of spider veins.

 How to Naturally Treat Spider Veins

 If you’re finding spider veins in pregnancy in places that you’ve never seen them before, you’re not alone.
 Not only have many other pregnant women encountered this issue, but it’s likely that someone else in your family has as well.
 Spider veins are partially hereditary, so you can give your mom a hug not only for going through the same pregnancy issues that you are, but also for the new “guests” that have appeared on your legs.
 If you’re looking to alleviate the appearance of spider veins, you can utilize the following tips: